Chibi Maruko-chan: Stage

 As part of the project to commemorate the 35th anniversary of the original work, it was announced in October 2021 that the first stage of this work, "Chibi Maruko-chan The Stage", will be produced, scheduled to be performed at the end of 2022.
 Nelke Planning is in charge of planning and production.
-In August 2022, it was announced that the title would be "High School Days" and that it would be performed at the Galaxy Theatre from December 15th to December 25th.
+In August 2022, it was announced that the title would be "High School Days" and that it would be performed at the Galaxy Theatre from December 15 to December 25.

+Reception

+In TV Asahi's poll of the Top 100 Anime, Chibi Maruko-chan came in 15th.